opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/search-backpressure.md

 ### `cancellation_stats`

-The `cancellation_stats` object contains the following statistics for canceled tasks.
+The `cancellation_stats` object contains the following statistics for the tasks that are marked for cancellation.

 Field Name | Data type | Description
 :--- | :--- | :---
-cancellation_count | Integer | The total number of tasks canceled since the node last restarted. cancellation_limit_reached_count | Integer | The number of times when the number of tasks eligible for cancellation exceeded the set cancellation threshold.
+cancellation_count | Integer | The total number of tasks marked for cancellation since the node last restarted. cancellation_limit_reached_count | Integer | The number of times when the number of tasks eligible for cancellation exceeded the set cancellation threshold.